Patrick and Willie Pearse The 1916 Easter Rising

 But by Friday morning, James Connolly was back again in the main hall.
 He could not take an active part as he was lying on a mattress on the floor, but this did not stop him accessing the situation and giving the orders.

-Evacuation of the Irish Soldiers from the GPO on Friday 28th April
+The Irish Soldiers Leave the GPO on Friday

 On Friday evening the GPO was hit by a shell.
 Once the British troops had got the range of the building it was doomed as fires broke out in the GPO.
 In the basement of the building there were guns, ammunition and gunpowder.